 - Ethics/service to others: the values of serving faithfully the interests of others while also promoting justice

 - University of Lynchburg does not offer a pre-law major or minor.

 - Students from any University of Lynchburg major may apply to law school.

 - Students must complete at least one of the existing majors at University of Lynchburg for graduation.

 - All courses at University of Lynchburg will provide one or more of the requisite skills for pre-law preparation.

 Courses that fulfill General Education requirements are indicated by (GE) following their titles.

-Courses in the School of Humanities, University of Lynchburg of Arts and Sciences
+Courses in the School of Social Sciences, Lynchburg College of Arts and Sciences

 Application of the “tools of the fiction writer” (i.e. structure, characterization, sensory detail) to the writing of non-fiction commonly known as “immersion journalism.”
 Major emphasis is placed on student writing and the study of models from contemporary writers in the genre.